Do you want more traffic, more trust and more sales for less ad spend?

 5. Use the power of Meta

 Social media in general, and especially Meta’s social commerce platform Facebook and Instagram in particular, in particular, often proves to be one of the best sources of inbound links, but only if you are constantly engaged in an open dialogue with your customers and have something to offer – for instance, free, valuable content or a great product.
 Ideally, you offer both.

 Everybody likes pictures of cats and dogs, and maybe an occasional quote from an important historical figure, but if you want to really attract your customers and followers, you have to think like a consumer and not like a vendor.

-So, what’s your best approach to Facebook and Instagram, keeping in mind your goal of earning links back?
+So, what’s your best approach to Facebook and Instagram marketing, keeping in mind your goal of earning links back?